-The recent proliferation of affordable blood-oxygen saturation meters has made them commonplace in high mountain base camps worldwide.
+The recent proliferation of affordable blood-oxygen saturation meters has made them commonplace in high-mountain base camps worldwide.
 But what do the numbers you read on your meter mean in terms of your preparedness to move higher on the mountain?

-We put together the thoughts of Training for the New Alpinism co-author Steve House, and high altitude medical authority, Dr. Monica Piris.
-Steve is not a medical authority, but with his extensive high altitude climbing and guiding experience he has amassed a wealth of altitude experience, on top of having consulted with several of the world’s top altitude medical authorities while researching the Altitude chapter in Training for the New Alpinism.
-Monica, meanwhile has accompanied a dozen high-altitude expeditions to some of the world’s highest peaks as an expedition doctor, including Everest, Lhotse, Cho Oyu and Manaslu.
-Her work on these expeditions has ranges from monitoring team members’ health and treating locals and visitors for common illnesses, to treating frostbite and potentially fatal altitude related illnesses and offering diagnostic and therapeutic advice over the radio for unwell climbers being rescued above 8,000m.
-Some of you may remember her from the Discovery Channel reality show “Everest, Beyond the Limit.”
+As a response, we gathered the thoughts of Training for the New Alpinism co-author Steve House and high-altitude medical authority Dr. Monica Piris.
+Steve is not a medical authority, but with his extensive high-altitude climbing and guiding experience he has amassed a wealth of altitude experience, on top of having consulted with several of the world’s top altitude medical authorities while researching the “Altitude” chapter in Training for the New Alpinism.
+Monica, meanwhile, has accompanied a dozen high-altitude expeditions to some of the world’s highest peaks as an expedition doctor, including Everest, Lhotse, Cho Oyu, and Manaslu.
+Her work on these expeditions ranges from monitoring team members’ health and treating locals and visitors for common illnesses to treating frostbite and potentially fatal altitude-related illnesses and offering diagnostic and therapeutic advice over the radio for unwell climbers being rescued above 8,000 meters.
+Some of you may remember her from the Discovery Channel reality show Everest, Beyond the Limit.

-From Steve and Monica’s replies, we have harvested the following take-home concepts regarding the use of O2 sat monitors on high altitude climbs.
+From Steve and Monica’s replies, we have harvested the following take-home concepts regarding the use of O2 sat monitors on high-altitude climbs.
 We hope this will be useful in helping you determine how much stock to put in your O2 sat monitors in the future.

 - Acclimatization is a complex process and O2 sat numbers are only one snapshot of one factor.